nuthanc/react/streams/client/README.md

 * Diagram 10-rr: How React Router Works
 * BrowserRouter creates a **history** object, which is responsible for keeping track of the address bar(Just the portion after the domain name and the port)
 * BrowserRouter listens for changes to history and then based on path shows the content

+### How Paths Get Matched
+* We can have multiple Route components that match a given url(path)
+    * This is by design for deeply nested React components
+* Purpose of exact keyword
+    * if exact is removed from the first Route, then if navigated to /pagetwo, we see both PageOne and PageTwo components
+* What path property does for us
+    * Diagram 12-path,Diagram 13-path and Diagram 14-path
+    * Adding exact by itself is equivalent to exact={true} and it does an exact match instead of contains